Charitable Gift Annuity

-Receive Income For LifeFixed rates guarantee the same annual payment for life, even if you outlive your gift.
+Receive Income For LifeFixed rates guarantee the same annual payment for life, even if you outlive the value of your gift.

 Protect Your SpouseFor couples, income continues for the surviving spouse after the death of the first.

-Enjoy Immediate Tax BenefitsYou can claim full income tax benefits in the first year of your gift.
+Enjoy Immediate Tax BenefitsYou can claim income tax benefits in the first year of your gift.

-Get Paid on Your ScheduleYou can choose to receive quarterly or annual payments from your annuity.
+Get Paid on Your ScheduleYou can choose to receive monthly, quarterly or annual payments from your annuity.

 A charitable gift annuity allows you to support charitable causes you care about and receive consistent income.
 WatersEdge giving professionals are ready to help you create a CGA today!